thiaguin/challenge-nuveo/README.md

 -   Docker Compose
 ## How To Run

+Set the enviroment variable NOVOS_CLIENTES at the docker-compose.yml to be the path to upload the user .json file

 Clone the gosidekick project [(here)](https://github.com/gosidekick/migration), build the ./migration executable file on the project root, and run:

 ``` bash